haquema/makers-javascript-fndamentals/DESIGN.md

 ## Learning objectives

-* Test-drive a simple Javascript program using Node.
+* **Test-drive a simple Javascript program using Node** Of similar complexity of the one in this module — Thermostat
+* **Explain how asynchronous programming is different from synchronous, blocking programming** The most important concept is callbacks and how they can be used to handle asynchronous actions like remote API responses.
-* Follow an effective process to learn a new language.
+* **Apply a coherent process to learn a new language.**
+  By working on programming projects they've done before that involve a wide range of different language concepts.

 ## Sequence